 Passive tags are powered by the antenna of the reader.
-They are the most widely used, cheaper and easy to use.
-Smart tags are passive RFID tags, which are self-adhesive paper or foil labels with built-in antenna and chip and combine both technologies - RFID and barcode.
+They are the most widely used type as they are cheaper and easy to use.
+Smart tags are passive RFID tags, which are self-adhesive paper or foil labels with a built-in antenna and chip, and combine both technologies - RFID and barcode.
 They can be printed and encoded with a thermal transfer barcode printer with a built-in RFID module.
-Labels can also be pre-printed on flexo or other conventional technology, after which the antenna and chip can be integrated.
+Labels can also be pre-printed through flexographic or other conventional technology, after which the antenna and chip can be integrated.

 Active RFID tags are powered by a built-in battery, which can be solar.
 They are used in specific applications, can reach a greater reading range and are usually tags.
 They may have integrated optional electronics, sensors and even a microprocessor and communication ports, depending on their purpose.

 One of the advantages of the RFID technology compared to barcode labels is the ability to read multiple labels simultaneously in a very short time without requiring the RFID reader to have direct visual contact with the label.
 Products can be identified even when they are in boxes on pallets or on shelves.
 By comparison, when using a barcode, the reader reads the labels one by one and in direct line of sight.